A Pragmatics-Centered Evaluation Framework for Natural Language Understanding

-Since the consensual benchmarks can be a strong guidance for the evolution of NLU models, they should be as exhaustive as possible, and closely related to the models' end use cases.
-Ultimately, many use cases are related to conversation with end users or analysis of structured documents.
+The example above makes clear that pragmatics is a fundamental aspect of the meaning of an utterance.
+Semantics focuses on the literal content of utterances, but not on the kind of goal the speaker is trying to achieve.
+Pragmatics and discourse tasks focus on the actual use of language, so a pragmatics-centered evaluation could {\it by construction} be a better fit to evaluate how NLU models perform in practical use cases---and in any case it should at least be used as a complement to semantics-focused evaluation benchmarks.
+Ultimately, many use cases of NLP models are related to conversations with end users or analysis of structured documents.
 In such cases, discourse analysis (i.e. the ability to parse high-level textual structures that take into account the global context) is a prerequisite for human level performance.

-More generally, the evaluation of NLU systems should incorporate pragmatics aspects and take into account the actual intent of speech acts \cite{searle1980speech}, while existing evaluations may focus mostly on semantic aspects (e.g. semantic similarity and NLI).
-In real word use, recognizing the implicatures of a statement is arguably more important than recognizing its mere implications \cite{grice1975logic}.
-An implicature of a statement is a part of its meaning that is not contained it its literal interpretation and is dependent on the context (which may not be explicitly available, but can be inferred).
+Moreover, standard benchmarks often strongly influence the evolution of NLU models, which means they should be as exhaustive as possible, and closely related to the models' end use cases.